anthonypdawson/divine-devops-universe/_future/cain_abel_case_study.md

 layout: terminal_post
 title: "Cain and Abel Case Study"
 date:
-tags: [case, devops, conflict, yaml, logs]
+tags: [case, conflict, yaml, logs]
 ---

 The story of Cain and Abel is one of the earliest recorded DevOps conflicts